“Let food be thy medicine, and medicine be thy food” Hippocrates

 For any other sort of holistic practitioner, a great resource for approved, qualified therapists from massage, acupuncture, reflexology, craniosacral therapy, kinesiology, ayurveda and more, visit www.therapy-directory.org.uk

 - Eat organic!
-Every non-organic fruit or vegetable you consume has chemicals in it… Keeping your body free of chemicals helps to prevent disease.
+Every non-organic fruit or vegetable you consume has toxic chemicals in it… Reducing our exposure to toxicity helps keep us healthy.

 - No processed food.
 The further away from its natural state your food is, the less nutrients it contains.
 Eat fresh!
 Cook everything yourself.
 Yes, it takes longer, it’s not as convenient and it’s more expensive, but can you think of anything more important than your health?
 When someone gets cancer won’t they do absolutely anything to cure themselves?
 Why not prevent instead of cure.